holgerbrandl/kalasim/docs/userguide/docs/state.md

 # State

-States together provide a powerful way of process interaction.
+States provide a powerful tool for process interaction.

 A state will have a value at any given time.
 In its simplest form a component can [`wait()`](component.md#wait) for a specific value of a state.
 Once that value is reached, the component will be resumed.